Winter Ceremony

 OrlTradSqSm

-I’m a dinosaur, but will not give up teaching oral tradition.
+I’m a dinosaur, but I will not give up teaching oral tradition.
 Its power is needed.

-Mind you, I leave each person to their own definition, and I support each Pagan’s choice of teaching methods.
+I leave each person to their definitions.
+I support each Pagan’s choice of teaching methods.
 I’m not here to debate what is or isn’t oral tradition, or what teaching method is best.

 Instead, here I’m discussing my commitment to the indescribable experience of glory and power conveyed only through a certain style of teaching, whether you call it oral tradition or Francesca’s style or George. 🙂

-The indescribable beauty and freedom of a lifestyle informed by oral tradition keeps me committed to it.
+The indescribable beauty and freedom of a lifestyle informed by oral tradition keep me committed to it.

 Beyond my students’ note-taking during classes, any record distorts—and might even corrupt—the original transmission.
 I don’t allow recordings of my oral transmissions.
 Nor do I provide transcriptions of them.
 Sometimes I ask people to refrain from taking notes.

-Oral tradition can happen by phone (known as teleseminars).
-That is the medium I mostly use to teach.
+Oral tradition can happen by phone.
+Most of my classes meet in tele-seminars, aka group meetings by phone.
 We transcend time and space to walk between the worlds together.

 Past life memories tell me a communal knowledge of oral tradition was exterminated centuries ago: A society driven to murder thousands of witches also hid the nature of oral tradition, to bury even a hint of its immense power to free us from external and internal shackles.
-Thus, oral tradition is tangential to how our society as a whole represents it.
-It is not a discussion group, therapy group, or support group.
+Thus, oral tradition is tangential to how our society represents it.
+It is not a discussion group, psychologically-based therapy group, or support group, though it does include discussion and lots of support.

 You know what?
 I don’t think I’ll call myself a dinosaur.
 I’m actually a gorgeous, powerful dragon.
 The gems in my dragon hoard are the treasures of oral tradition.
 I’ll keep sharing them, while my dragon tail encircles them and my students from those who would rob us of this heritage.